cristhian-munoz007/elba-blog/src/blogs/coding-dont-cut-it.md

 However, we also put lots of tooling, and technologies, and design, and layers and layers of abstraction that eventually bite us back.
 That's **accidental** complexity.

 Such accidental complexity is hard to avoid, it'd probably take for us to be very senior to become good at it.
 I adventure to say it's nevertheless impossible to avoid.
-For two main reasons:
+For three main reasons:

+1. there's too many options,
+2. we love what we do among anything else,
+3. and the job market let us abuse number 2.

 ### Too many options out there.